26 min read

-How To Prepare for a Sommelier Interview as an Employer
+How To Prepare Using a Sommelier Interview Guide for Employers

 To attract and select the ideal Sommelier for your establishment, consider the following steps: